hed-standard/hed-specification/docs/source/08_HED_ontology.md

 and additional community-specific vocabularies (HED library schemas) that can be used to annotate and analyze experimental data.
 The HED vocabularies and the supporting HED ecosystem are designed to support these activities.

-When annotating data, the annotator's natural view is top-down -- identifying a general category and then filling out the details with more specific tags in that category or grouping with descriptive tags from other categories.
-The HED schema hierarchy as illustrated in the following image is organized in a top-down manner.
+The data annotator's natural view is top-down -- identifying a general category and then filling out the details with more specific tags in that category or grouping with descriptive tags from other categories.
+As illustrated in the following diagram, the HED schema hierarchy is organized in a top-down manner to support this work-flow.

 ![annotator view](_static/images/AnnotatorsView.png)

-In the schematic, top-level tags `S1`, `S4`, and `L6` represent general categories and are roots of subtrees organized so that child nodes are more specific terms.
+In the diagram, top-level tags `S1`, `S4`, and `L6` represent general categories and are roots of subtrees organized so that child nodes are more specific terms.
-HED supports "search generality", so searches may specify an exact match or a match to a term and any of its (more specific) child terms.
+HED supports "search generality", so searches may specify an exact match or matches any term in a particular subtree.
+In the latter case a search for `Event` may also match `Sensory-event` or `Agent-action` or any other descendent of `Event`.

-The [**HED schema viewer**](https://www.hedtags.org/display_hed.html), by allowing users focus on top-level categories or expand the hierarchy view to any specified level of detail.
+The [**HED schema viewer**](https://www.hedtags.org/display_hed.html), allows users to focus on top-level categories or expand the hierarchy view to any specified level of detail.

 ### 8.1.2.
 The ontologist's view

-A second view of HED --- the HED ontology provides a mapping between HED schemas and classical ontologies in order to support semantic analysis and reasoning.
+A second view of HED --- the HED ontology --- provides a mapping between HED schemas and classical ontologies in order to support semantic analysis and reasoning.
-The HED ontology structure and its mapping has been made explicit starting with HED standard schema 8.3.0.
-The goal is to better leverage links to additional information including provenance and examples during annotation and to leverage AI tools during annotation and analysis.

-The following image shows a schematic of the ontology view of HED.
+The following diagram shows the ontology view of HED.
-While the HED schema hierarchical relationships are embedded in the ontology, the view bottom-up is from a child class as a subclass of a parent class (represented by yellow arrows).
+The nodes of the HED schema are embedded in the ontology, but the view is "term-centric" or "bottom-up" with links from the given term to its parent class (yellow arrows) and as well links between the given term and other terms (gray arrows).

 ![ontologist view](_static/images/OntologyView.png)

-The ontology represents a complex network of interrelationships, both between the terms in the HED hierarchy and terms in other ontologies.
+The ontology represents a complex network of interrelationships among the terms in the HED hierarchy and terms in other ontologies.
+The HED ontology and its mapping has been made explicit starting with HED standard schema 8.3.0.
+The goal is to include links to additional information including provenance and examples during annotation and to leverage AI tools during annotation and analysis.

 ### 8.1.3.
 HED information space

+The HED schema is embedded in a larger information space that includes additional information such as sources, provenance, and links to other ontologies.
-The HED information space is illustrated schematically in the following diagram:
+This HED information space is illustrated schematically in the following diagram.

 ![hed information space](_static/images/HedInformationSpace.png)

-The HED schema contains the core HED vocabulary and captures the "annotator's view" of HED.
-This information is completely represented in the HED MediaWiki and HED XML formats.
-The HED schema is used for annotation, validation, searching, and most analysis.
-Tools access the HED schema in its XML format, but schema developers create and update the schema in MediaWiki format, which is easier to read and displays as formatted MarkDown on GitHub.

-The HED schema is embedded in a larger information space that includes additional information such as sources, provenance, and links to other ontologies.
 The embedding is anchored by the `hedId` schema attribute introduced with HED standard schema 8.3.0.
 The `hedId` values are of the form `HED_xxxxxxx` and resolve to IRIs (International Resource Identifiers) of the form *https://purl.org/hed/HED_xxxxxxx*.

-This extended information space is completely represented by the HED ontology in OWL format.
+The extended information space is completely represented by the HED ontology in OWL format.
-In this document we use Manchester format (`.omn`) for ease of use.
+In this document we use OWL Manchester format (`.omn`) for readability.

 ### 8.1.4.
 HED representations